 Projects funded through the TLRI can be part of a wider programme of work, but there needs to be clear value added by TLRI funding.
-Please state if this proposal is part of a larger programme of research, and if so, indicate any other sources of funding (e.g., Rutherford Discovery Fellowship, institutional funding).
+Please state if this proposal is part of a larger programme of research, and if so, indicate any other sources of funding (e.g., , Aotearoa New Zealand Tāwhia te Mana Research Fellowships or institutional funding).